MaksimNS01/My-training-practical-work/README.md

 - **RAG with NeMo Guardrails**
   Retrieval-Augmented Generation (RAG) system enhanced with safety controls using NeMo Guardrails.

+- **Real-time speech translation system**
+  The developed system is a **comprehensive solution** for speech translation tasks while preserving voice identity.
+The system architecture demonstrates an **optimal balance** between processing quality, performance, and ease of use.

 - **Reinforcement learning Astrobot and LunarLander**
   RL implementations for the Astrobot and LunarLander environments.